sedaryildirim/responsive-portfolio-project/README.md

 - fixed several errors with troubleshooting for display issues
 - better understanding of developer tools whislt searching for bugs
 - learned more css shorthand
-- learned better understanding of bem naming structure
+- better understanding of bem naming structure

 ### Continued development